-4. that financing will be available to the Authority at reasonable rates, in adequate amounts and at of labor productivity;
+4. that financing will be available to the Authority at reasonable rates, in adequate amounts and at appropriate times;

-5. that the Authority will not be adversely affected by labor disputes and will have adequate levels reductions in Current Expenses, excluding fuel and purchased power, identified in the forecasted budgets described in the Official Statement to which this letter is appended;
+5. that the Authority will not be adversely affected by labor disputes and will have adequate levels of labor productivity;

-6. that the Authority will reasonably achieve the reduction in non-technical losses and the cost appended;
+6. that the Authority will reasonably achieve the reduction in non-technical losses and the cost reductions in Current Expenses, excluding fuel and purchased power, identified in the forecasted budgets described in the Official Statement to which this letter is appended;

-7. that there will be no material changes in the requirements of regulatory authorities and the

-Commonwealth and Legislature of Puerto Rico will not enact any regulation or legislation that will materially affect the Authority adversely, including the Economic Incentives Act regarding wheeling and certain industrial client tax credits to be paid by the Authority as described in the Official Statement to which this letter is by URS Corporation from publicly available sources is reliable;
+7. that there will be no material changes in the requirements of regulatory authorities and the Commonwealth and Legislature of Puerto Rico will not enact any regulation or legislation that will materially affect the Authority adversely, including the Economic Incentives Act regarding wheeling and certain industrial client tax credits to be paid by the Authority as described in the Official Statement to which this letter is appended;